How Fasting Influences Your Genes

 Fasting might seem like a physical challenge, but its effects dive deep into our mental health waters.
 Research indicates that during fasting, specific genes associated with mood disorders such as bipolarity and depression are temporarily less influential.

-Far from merely missing a few meals for kicks, this deliberate form of fasting kick-starts the body's inherent recuperative mechanisms.
+Far from merely missing a few meals, deliberate forms of fasting kick-start the body's inherent recuperative mechanisms.

 One intriguing aspect of fasting is how it downregulates the expression of genes known to trigger mood swings and depressive episodes.